 Mass Effect: Andromeda story

-The fourth Mass Effect game will focus on the Andromeda Initiative.
+The fourth Mass Effect game focuses on the Andromeda Initiative.
 Founded in 2176 and launched in 2185 (the year Commander Shepard was revived in Mass Effect 2), the Andromeda Initiative is a civilian, multi-species project created to send scientists, explorers and colonists on a one-way trip to settle in the Andromeda Galaxy.
 The Initiative’s ultimate goal is to establish a permanent presence on the seemingly resource-rich frontier of Andromeda, and eventually create a reliable route between it and the Milky Way Galaxy.

 Mass Effect: Andromeda universe

-Of course, there will still be elements of the previous Mass Effect games in Andromeda to forge the link between the trilogies.
+Since we’re in a new galaxy, don’t expect any familiar faces to turn up either.
+Of course, there are elements of the previous Mass Effect games in Andromeda to forge the link between the trilogies.
 Expect to see returning races – Turians, Asari, Salarians, and Humans.

 Mass Effect: Andromeda characters